 As a product manager, you're no stranger to preparing yourself for the expected and bracing for the unexpected.
 But some areas are trickier to navigate than others.
 Mainly, the need for user research (especially methods like user testing or surveys) can spring up out of nowhere and hit you between the eyes if you don't watch out.

 You may not always have control over your product schedule, but preparing for those inevitable questions that only real-world users can answer ensures you're stepping into the new year with your best foot forward.
+A well-defined UX research process is key in this preparation, guiding you to ask the right questions and gather meaningful insights.
 That's why we've created this checklist: to help you take control over your user research efforts in the coming year.

 This guide will help you prepare for a year's worth of learning from your customers, including questions to answer, steps to take, and tips to help you succeed.
 Let's get started!